Sparse Probit Linear Mixed Model: Conclusion

 We presented a novel algorithm for sparse feature selection in binary classification where the training data show spurious correlations, e.g., due to confounding.
 Our approach generalizes the LMM modeling paradigm to binary classification, which poses technical challenges as exact inference becomes intractable.
 Our solution relies on approximate Bayesian inference.
 We demonstrated our approach on a synthetic dataset and two data sets from the field of statistical genetics as well as third data set from the domain of compute malware detection.

-Our approximate Bayesian EM-algorithm can be seen as a hybrid between an $\ell_1$-norm regularized probit classifier (enforcing sparsity) and a GP classifier that takes as input an arbitrary noise kernel.
+Our approximate Bayesian EM-algorithm can be seen as a hybrid between an $\ell_1$-norm regularized Probit classifier (enforcing sparsity) and a GP classifier that takes as input an arbitrary noise kernel.
 It is able to disambiguate between sparse linear effects and correlated Gaussian noise and thereby explains away spurious correlations due to confounding.
-We showed empirically that our model selects features which show less correlation with the first principal components of the noise covariance, and which are therefore closer to the truely underlying sparsity pattern.
+We showed empirically that our model selects features which show less correlation with the first principal components of the noise covariance, and which are therefore closer to the truly underlying sparsity pattern.

-While sparsity by itself is not the ultimate virtue to be strived for, we showed that the combination of sparsity-inducing regularization and dense-type probabilistic modeling (as in the proposed method) may improve over purely sparse models such as $\ell_1$-norm regularized uncorrelated probit regression.
+While sparsity by itself is not the ultimate virtue to be striven for, we showed that the combination of sparsity-inducing regularization and dense-type probabilistic modeling (as in the proposed method) may improve over purely sparse models such as $\ell_1$-norm regularized (sparse) Probit regression.
 The corresponding theoretical exploration is left for future work.
-We note that a good starting point to this end will be to study the existing literature on compressed sensing as pioneered by \cite{Candes06,Donoho06} and put forward by \cite{1bit-compressive} in the context of 1-bit compressed sensing.
-For the latter case such theory recently has been developed by \cite{Plan12}, but under the assumption of independent noise variables---an assumption that is violated in the correlated probit model.
+We note that a good starting point to this end will be to study the existing literature on compressed sensing as pioneered by \citep{Candes06,Donoho06} and put forward by \citep{1bit-compressive} in the context of 1-bit compressed sensing.
+For the latter case such theory recently has been developed by \citep{Plan12}, but under the assumption of independent noise variables---an assumption that is violated in the Probit-LMM.

 A shortcoming of the model is the fact that the noise covariance kernel is fixed in advance and is not learned from the data.
 As a possible extension, one could treat the design matrix $X$ which is used to compute the similarity kernel $K(X,X)$ as a free parameter and optimize it according to a maximum likelihood criterion.
 For a linear kernel this would basically yield a probabilistic PCA, for a non-linear kernel such as in deep Gaussian processes or Gaussian process latent variable models, this can yield interesting forms of dimensionality reduction.
 However, these models are typically used to analyze higher dimensional data where multiple outputs (phenotypes) per training example are available.
 Trying to estimate a covariance of size $n\times n$ with only $n$ training examples, we would run the danger of overfitting.
 This is also the reason why linear kernels of the feature matrix are still standard in genetics and are used in most LMM applications.